Alan Dingley, Te Awhi Rito Reading Ambassador, in a school hall presenting to students, many of whom have their hands up.

 Born in Christchurch, and raised in Hawke’s Bay, Alan Dingley is the current Te Awhi Rito NZ Reading Ambassador.

 Alan has over 25 years of experience working with children and young people, almost 20 of those in school and public libraries.
-He is currently Community Librarian at Te Patikitiki Highbury Library in Palmerston North.
+He is currently Library Manager at Freyberg High School in Palmerston North.

 He has a deep knowledge of New Zealand children’s and young adult (YA) literature.
-In 2020, he was on the judging panel for the Children’s and Young Peoples Book Awards NZCYA), then Convenor of Judges in 2021.
+In 2020, he was on the judging panel for the New Zealand Book Awards for Children and Young Adults (NZCYA), then Convenor of Judges in 2021.

 Alan also teaches drama and performs with SpontaneoUS Improv group in Palmerston North and is into his fourth decade of playing football.